rubencaro/omg/README.md

 ## What can it do

+It can resolve a list of servers (name, IPs, etc.) from a fixed list on config, or from a configured GCE project, and match them with a given list of names or a given regex.
+That list of servers can be applied to commands, that would mean different things for different commands.

 It can run arbitrary scripts on your machine, just like `npm run <thing>` does.
 Even simpler: you would do `omg <thing>`.
-See `custom` section on `.omg.toml` file.
+See `customs` section on `.omg.toml` file.
+It can do that once, but also for each of the servers on the resolved server list.

-It can open a terminal with an SSH session on any remote server, either from a given fixed list, or from a configured GCE project.
+It can open a terminal with an SSH session on any remote server from the resolved server list.
+You can configure the actual `terminal` command.
 Once configured, you just run `omg goto <server name>`.

 ## What will it be able to do